 Under section 236 of the Act the Registrar-General of Land now holds the authority to set the standards and directives needed to enable the Act and other matters.

-Go the standards, directives, guidelines and forms page to find all guidance that supports the Act.
-The forms are available as printable pdfs or you can complete them online.
+The standards, directives, guidelines and forms page includes guidance that supports the Act.
+The forms are available as pdfs or you can complete them online.

 How were the standards and directives created?